Pratik-Billade/MSc_Thesis_The_Complex_Food_Network_and_Associated_Risks/README.md

-# MSc_Thesis_The_Complex_Food_Network_and_Associated_Risks
-MSc thesis project (University of Limerick, Data Science &amp; Statistical Learning) on EU food trade and safety risks, focusing on Ireland.
-Combines RASFF alerts and Eurostat trade data with network analysis and forecasting models (Prophet, TBATS).
+# The Complex Food Network and Associated Risks

+**Author:** Pratik Satish Billade
+**Degree:** MSc in Data Science and Statistical Learning
+**University:** University of Limerick
+**Supervisors:**
+- Dr. Kevin Burke (University of Limerick)
+- Dr. Cormac McElhinney (Food Safety Authority of Ireland)

+This thesis explores how international food trade interacts with food safety risks in the EU, with a focus on Ireland.

+**Data Sources:**
+- RASFF (Rapid Alert System for Food and Feed) alerts, 2000–2024
+- Eurostat trade data (imports, classified by CN codes)

+**Methods:**
+- Network Analysis
+- Time Series Forecasting (Prophet, TBATS)